Fall Turkey Hunting Guide

 Federal or state properties such as refuges, sanctuaries, military installations, parks and historic sites posted no trespassing or hunting are closed to hunting wild turkeys.

 When hunting near the boundaries of closed refuges, sanctuaries, military installations, parks or historic sites, make sure you are familiar with any retrieval restrictions that may apply.

 Nonresidents are not allowed to hunt on Game and Fish Department wildlife management areas or Private Land Open To Sportsmen areas from October 8-14.
 Exception: Nonresident hunters on PLOTS land they own.

 Posting and Trespass

-- Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs alongside a public highway or boundary giving notice that no hunting is permitted on the land.
-The name of the person posting the land must appear on each sign in legible characters.
-The signs must be readable from outside the land and must be placed conspicuously and not more than 880 yards apart.
-On land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.
+- Only the owner or tenant, or an individual authorized by the owner, may post land either electronically or by placing physical signs giving notice that no hunting is permitted on the land.
+The name of the person posting the land must appear on each physical sign in legible characters.
+Physical signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards apart.
+As to land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.